UniversalDependencies/docs/_fr/index.md

   - [UD_French-Rhapsodie](../treebanks/fr_rhapsodie)
   - [UD_French-Sequoia](../treebanks/fr_sequoia)

-Note that the [UD_French-FTB](../treebanks/fr_ftb) was now retired because it was not updated to the latest validation contraints.
+Note that the [UD_French-FTB](../treebanks/fr_ftb) was now retired because it was not updated to follow the latest validation contraints.